d-led/ris/README.md

 ris
 ===

-ris strives to be a simplistic cross-platform resource compiler for c++ projects
+ris strives to be a simplistic cross-platform resource compiler for c++11 projects

 license
 =======